 Cedar aka wood shingles and shakes roofing is very popular thanks to its attractive appearance and longevity.
 If you are buying a cedar roof for your home, there are a number of important things to consider.
 For example, in the right settings, a cedar roof can add not only value, durability, and longevity, but also a touch of character and authenticity to a Cape Cod style home or even a simple beach house on Cape Cod.
 In fact, cedar roofs can make the right house a lot more enjoyable and attractive thanks to their distinctive looks and style.

-On average cedar shakes and shingles will cost between $8.50 to $14.00 per sq. ft. fully installed, depending on your choice of material, ease of access, roof type, and your home’s location.
+On average, cedar shakes and shingles will cost between $8.50 to $14.50 per sq. ft. fully installed, depending on your choice of material, roof type, ease of access, and your home’s location.

 Install Roof Shingles